minalisahu/minalisahu/README.md

 ##  I'm a Senior Software Engineer.
 <!-- - I'm learning angular. -->
-- I'm working on various project on Laravel , Angular and React.
+- I'm working on various project on Pyhton , Laravel , Angular and React.
 - I always find new things to learn and improve my self.